Xerophayze/XeroFlow/README.md

    - For components that cannot be installed via `pip` (e.g., `Tkinter`), users will be notified to install them manually.

 ## How to Use

+Note: Installation is streamlined and cross-platform.
+Use `setup.bat`/`run.bat` on Windows and `setup.sh`/`run.sh` on macOS and Linux.

 ### Windows Installation